A CHARLESTON TIMELINE BY DAYS

 1765 -- Because of the murderous threats by an angry rebel mob two days before, Charles Town's stamp agents, George Saxby and Caleb Lloyd, announced that to ensure the peace of the province (and save their lives), they would not enforce the hated Stamp Act.
 The Sons of Liberty poured into the streets and unfurled the blue flag of "Liberty."
 (Source: Charleston, Charleston! by Walter J. Fraser Jr.)

-1718 -- Gov. Robert Johnson took four ships to attack pirates off the coast and a dramatic battle ensured.
+1718 -- Gov. Robert Johnson took four ships to attack a group of pirates (not Stede Bonnet) off the coast and a dramatic battle ensured.

 1860 -- News of Abraham Lincoln's election reaches Charleston, fueling the call of secessionists who give impassioned speeches at S.C.
 Institute Hall on Meeting Street.

-1718 -- Twenty-nine of Stede Bonnet's crew were hanged at what is now White Point Gardens.
+1718 -- Twenty-two (accounts vary a bit) of Stede Bonnet's crew were hanged at what is now White Point Gardens.

 1860 -- Two days after news of Abraham Lincoln's election as president, pro-secessionists stage a rally at the S.C.
 Institute Hall, next to the Circular Congregational Church on Meeting Street.